Scaling up Multi-Turn Off-Policy RL and Multi-Agent Tree Search for LLM Step-Provers

 \subsection{Proof Conciseness and Tactic Proficiency}

-A primary advantage of our step-level proof approach over the whole-proof paradigm is a dramatic reduction in proof length.
-This conciseness stems from the interactive, step-by-step nature of our method.
-By engaging with the Lean environment incrementally, our model captures and leverages fine-grained tactic state information.
-This iterative feedback loop significantly enhances its proficiency with powerful, high-level tactics such as \texttt{simp}, \texttt{linarith}, and \texttt{nlinarith}, enabling it to solve complex goals in a single step rather than through lengthy, explicit derivations.
+A primary advantage of our step-level proof approach over the whole-proof paradigm is a dramatic reduction in proof length, which arises from the interactive nature of our method.
+By engaging with the Lean environment step by step, our model captures and leverages fine-grained tactic state information.
+This iterative feedback loop significantly improves its ability to employ powerful, high-level tactics such as \texttt{simp}, \texttt{linarith}, and \texttt{nlinarith}, enabling it to solve complex goals in a single step rather than through lengthy, explicit derivations.

 To illustrate this contrast, we present a comparative analysis of proofs for two problems, \texttt{aime\_1984\_p7} and \texttt{amc12\_2000\_p1}, generated by \texttt{BFS-Prover-V2} and \texttt{DeepSeek-Prover-V2}.